120th Guards Naval Infantry Division: Postwar

 After the end of the war, the regiment was relocated to Minsk with the division later in 1945.
 In 1957, it was converted into the 336th Guards Motor Rifle Regiment when the division became a motor rifle unit.
 As a result of its performance in exercises, the 336th was chosen to be converted into a specialized naval infantry unit after the Naval Infantry reformed.
 In accordance with a directive of 7 June 1963, the regiment was ordered converted into the 336th Separate Guards Naval Infantry Regiment in July; it was to be stationed at Baltiysk, Kaliningrad Oblast.

 Fielding 1,519 men in peacetime, its structure was not changed when it transferred to the Naval Infantry and it was instead reequipped.
 The 336th consisted of three battalions of Naval Infantry equipped with the amphibious BTR armored personnel carrier, a tank battalion with two companies of PT-76 amphibious light tanks and a company of T-55 main battle tanks.
 Artillery support was provided by a battery of BM-21 Grad multiple rocket launchers and a battery of anti-tank guided missiles, while air defense consisted of a platoon of ZSU-23-4 Shilka anti-aircraft guns and a platoon of 9K31 Strela-1 surface-to-air missiles.
 Support units included support, reconnaissance, engineer, and NBC defense battalions.
 The conversion took place at Uruchcha, and was completed in June, when the regiment deployed to Baltiysk in echelons.

 On 20 November 1979 the regiment was renamed the 336th Separate Guards Naval Infantry Brigade.

-The 336th IGNIB has been since 1967 the principal unit of the NI that has taken part in national parades in Red Square of Moscow.
+The 336th SGNIB has been since 1967 the principal unit of the NI that has taken part in national parades in Red Square of Moscow.